What is an Indigenous Missionary?

 Worldlink believes that when the first two are true and healthy, the third is not much of an issue.

-- Pray without ceasing Use the monthly Prayerlink as your guide.
-You will receive your copy in your email box today.
+Pray without ceasing.
+Use the monthly Prayerlink as your guide.

-- Become a Worldlink advocate If you agree with what you've read in the past five emails, pass them along.
+Become a Worldlink advocate.
+If you agree with what you've read about Worldlink, pass it along.
 Tell others of the amazing things God is doing and the amazing ways they can join you and make an immediate and eternal difference in the lives of people in some of the world's hardest places.